Introduction to Barcodes

 How to Use Your Barcode

-Getting barcodes onto your products and into retail stores involves 3 easy steps:
+Getting barcodes onto your products and into retail stores involves three easy steps:

 1. Buy a barcode:

-• Establish where you will be selling your product to determine if you require EAN-13 or UPC barcodes.
+• Establish where you will sell your product to determine if you require EAN-13 or UPC barcodes.

 • Decide how many barcodes you need based on product variations.
 Remember that different sizes, colours and flavours each require separate barcodes.